Bedrock-OSS/bedrock-wiki/docs/blocks/parts-of-custom-tree.md

 - Features:
     - Decaying leaves
-    - If leaves are broken using shears, they will drop themselves
+    - If leaves were broken using shears, they will drop block
-    - Leaves doesn't decay if placed by a player
+    - Leaves doesn't decay if placed by player
     - Logs are strippable and rotatable
-    - Stripping logs are compatible with tools from other Add-Ons (if they have the `tag:minecraft_is_axe` component)
+    - Stripping logs is compatible with tools from other Add-Ons (if they have the `"tag:minecraft:is_axe":{}` component)
     - Saplings can be bonemealed

 - Issues: